Anti-glare solutions for pinball machines

 be less noticeable.

-I really love these privacy filters and have them installed on all my machines.
-For less than $20 each, they're one of the best
+I genuinely love these privacy filters and have installed them on all my machines.
+For around $20 each, they’re one of the best and most affordable upgrades to reduce reflections and enhance your game’s appearance.

 Backglass filters

-Anti-reflective plexiglass panels are available for full translights, though they are expensive and offer limited benefits.
-A more cost-effective option is dimming the backbox illumination, a setting available on WPC and Stern Spike machines.
-Lowering this brightness significantly reduces glare, particularly when paired with an anti-reflective playfield glass.
+Anti-reflective plexiglass panels are available for full translights, though they’re expensive and offer limited benefits.
+A more cost-effective solution is dimming the backbox illumination: a setting available on WPC and Stern Spike machines.
+Lowering the brightness significantly reduces glare, especially when combined with anti-reflective playfield glass.

 Anti-reflective playfield glass